Enforcing an Order of Possession

 Follow these steps:

-- Select an authorized court bailiff firm from the Ministry of Justice list of authorized court bailiffs and contact them to find out more about the process as well as any associated costs
+- Select an authorized court bailiff firm from the Ministry of Attorney General list of authorized court bailiffs and contact them to find out more about the process as well as any associated costs

 - File an application with the Supreme Court – complete the forms in the Residential Tenancy Act - Writ of Possession Package (DOC) and file them at a Supreme Court civil registry